NyanKaungSet/My-Tools/README.md

 <a id="how_to_use"></a>
 # How To Use :thinking:
 ### :key: Getting Started
-- First of all, you have to make an account.
+- :point_right:First of all, you have to make an account.
     - Go to Sign up section, fill your name, email and password.
-- When sign up is successfully, it will be automatically login.
+- :point_right:When sign up is successfully, it will be automatically login.
     - However, if it doesn't automatically login, go to login section.
     - Fill your ID (You will get an ID, when sign up is successfully.)
 Password is the one you filled in sign up section.
     - If you don't remember your ID or password, feel free to send message to yeaethawe@gmail.com or nyankaungset2007@gmail.com.
 Your email should be included your name and email address you filled in sign up section.

 ### :key: Uploading posts
 You can create your own post too!
-- Scroll down until you see the "Post Creator"
+- :point_right:Scroll down until you see the "Post Creator"
-- Enter your post title.
+- :point_right:Enter your post title.
 You can write anything you want to share or what you have experienced in planting.
-- If you need help simply click the "help".
+- :point_right:If you need help simply click the "help".
 You can also connect us for more infomation.
-- After that, click "post", you will get URL of your post.
+- :point_right:After that, click "post", you will get URL of your post.
 Copy and paste it in your browser.
-- BOOM!
+- :point_right:BOOM!
 You successfully created your first post!
 Congrat!!!
-- You can also add your post to Explore (Archive).
+- :point_right:You can also add your post to Explore (Archive).

 ### :key: Adding your post to Explore (Archive)
-- There is inbox section above the Post Creator.
+- :point_right:There is inbox section above the Post Creator.
-- Type your title in first box, and your body text in second box.
+- :point_right:Type your title in first box, and your body text in second box.
-- Then click "Add to Explore".
+- :point_right:Then click "Add to Explore".
-- Go to Explore.
+- :point_right:Go to Explore.
 You will see you post and others post.
-- If you don't see your post, please wait a moment.
+- :point_right:If you don't see your post, please wait a moment.

 ### :key: Creating and Joining Chatting Channels
 Every chat can have 2 or more than 2 members.
-- If you want to create chanel, click "Creat Chat".
+- :point_right:If you want to create chanel, click "Creat Chat".
-- The page will ask you to enter chat ID (e.g : examplechat001) .
+- :point_right:The page will ask you to enter chat ID (e.g : examplechat001) .
 It will become the chat name.
-- You can delete and edit your messages.
+- :point_right:You can delete and edit your messages.
-- If you are the owner of the chat, you can clean the channels.
+- :point_right:If you are the owner of the chat, you can clean the channels.

 **Note: You cannot transfer the channel ownership**